stardothosting/caddy-altcha/README.md

 }
 ```

-### Automatic Return URI Preservation
+### Automatic Return URI Preservation (Session-Based)

 The module automatically preserves the original request URI when redirecting users to the challenge page.
 After solving the captcha, users are redirected back to their originally requested page.

 **How it works:**

 1. User requests `/wp-login.php` without verification
+2. Module stores `/wp-login.php` in session backend (secure, server-side)
-2. Module redirects to `/captcha?return=/wp-login.php` (automatic)
+3. Module redirects to `/captcha?session=<session-id>` (only session ID in URL)
-3. User solves challenge
+4. User solves challenge
-4. Widget redirects to `/wp-login.php?altcha=<payload>`
+5. Widget redirects to `/wp-login.php?altcha=<payload>&session=<session-id>`
+6. Module retrieves return URI from session, verifies solution
-5. Module verifies solution and redirects to clean `/wp-login.php`
+7. Module redirects to clean `/wp-login.php` or continues request

+**Security benefits:**
+- Return URI stored server-side in session backend (not in URL)
+- No URL parameter tampering possible
+- Prevents open redirect attacks
+- Session is one-time use (deleted after retrieval)

 **No configuration needed** - this behavior is automatic.
-The module:
-- Appends `?return=<original-uri>` for GET requests
-- Stores return URI in session for POST requests (when `preserve_post_data: true`)
-- Validates all redirects are same-origin (prevents open redirect attacks)

-**Widget compatibility:** The included widget examples automatically read the `?return=` parameter and redirect accordingly.
+Sessions are required for this feature (use `memory://`, `file://`, or `redis://` backend).

 ### Redis Connection Failed